luiscaballero84/dev-test/README.md

 - a *build* process the package.json file to compile, prefix and compress with npm, node-sass and autoprefixer.
 - added a .gitignore file to not include the node_modules folder into the git repository.

-**responsive design**
+**vanilla JavaScript**
+- customized navbar using vanilla JS.
+- implemented the js file in the html <head> with the defer attribute.
+- smooth scroll using a polyfill.

+**responsive design and dry code**
-- css grid for the main layout with the help of some media queries
+- css grid for the main layout with the help of some media queries.
--
+- implemented a sass mixin for the use of media queries.
+- implemented a fluid type system through sass mixin.

+**clean code is good code**
+- use of the css syntax rules of https://codeguide.co/
+- global sass variables for colors, type and margin sizes.